bojanz/musicbox/README.md

 ---------------
 1. Move the files
 Extract the contents of the "web" folder into your public html directory.
 Copy all other folders one level above.
-Your structure should look like
+Your structure should look like this:

     - app
     - src
     - vendor
     - public_html (Your public html directory, and inside the contents of the "web" folder)

 Make sure that the img/artists and img/users directories in your public_html directory are writable.